C2SP/wycheproof/doc/aesgcm.md

 connection.
 The tag size is irrelevant.

-Under the assumption that chosen ciphertext attacks are possible it might be possible to combine the attack above with Fergusons attack https://csrc.nist.gov/csrc/media/projects/block-cipher-techniques/documents/bcm/comments/cwc-gcm/ferguson2.pdf and attack connections with frequent key rotations.
+Under the assumption that chosen ciphertext attacks are possible it might be possible to combine the attack above with Ferguson's attack https://csrc.nist.gov/csrc/media/projects/block-cipher-techniques/documents/bcm/comments/cwc-gcm/ferguson2.pdf and attack connections with frequent key rotations.